GioF71/mpd-alsa-docker/README.md

 ### Important changes

-Starting with release `2023-02-04`, you will not be able to use the deprecated `PULSE` as `OUTPUT_MODE`.
+Starting with release `2023-02-04`, you will not be able to use the deprecated `PULSE` and `ALSA` as `OUTPUT_MODE`.
 Refer to the next chapter for more information about how to change the configuration.
-Please note that PulseAudio is still supported, it just needs to be configured a little differently.
+Please note that Alsa and PulseAudio are still supported: you just need to slightly modify your docker configurations.
-In case of difficulties, you can fall back to any image before `2023-02-04` or to the `legacy` versions, as those will still work with this deprecated configuration.
+In case of difficulties, you can fall back to the `legacy` image versions, as those will still work with these deprecated configurations.

 ### What is about to change

 If you have been using this container image for a while, you might have seen that the output might contain some warnings, telling you that you are using a `deprecated` configuration.
 The message usually tries to suggest how to switch to a `recommended` configuration.
 This is happening because this whole project started with the idea of supporting ALSA only (hence the name `mpd-alsa-docker`).
 Down the road, I added PulseAudio support, and eventually HTTPD outputs, SHOUTCAST outputs, also in multiple instances.
 So now a few variables have a misleading name: the most misleading being `ALSA_DEVICE_NAME` which, despite the name, refers to the output name, and not to the device name.
-So currently, `OUTPUT_MODE` still defaults to `ALSA` for compatibility and will yield the creation of a ALSA *main* player, but the default for this variable will eventually become `NONE` (no *main* player).
-At the end of the process, the variable `OUTPUT_MODE` will completely disappear.
+So currently, `OUTPUT_MODE` is not available anymore.
 In any case, I suggest you change the configuration as suggested, and use the variables from the appropriate sections below for [Alsa](https://github.com/GioF71/mpd-alsa-docker#alsa-additional-outputs) and [PulseAudio](https://github.com/GioF71/mpd-alsa-docker#pulseaudio-additional-outputs), otherwise, in time, your configurations will not be functional anymore.
 Feel free to contact me with an issue if you need support.
 I cannot guarantee a timing, but I will try to help if I can.